Building a Distributed Rule Engine: A Comprehensive Guide

 Rather than processing all events through the same path, consider implementing hardcoded processing lanes that handle events differently.
 These lanes provide optimization opportunities and help manage different types of events efficiently.
 Common examples include:

-• A fast-lane that skips logging for high-throughput, low-risk events
+• Fast lane: that skips logging for high-throughput, low-risk events

-• A void-lane where certain events can be safely ignored
+• Void lane: where certain events can be safely ignored

 Distributed Debouncing